Suppose the following:

 2. Your intelligence increases when your learn things and decreases as the world changes and the things you know go out-of-date.

-How quickly the things you know become irrelevant is directly proportional to how many relevant things you know and therefore proportional to your intelligence and inversely proportional to the typical lifetime of things you know .
-Let's use to denote your rate of learning.
+How quickly the things you know become irrelevant is directly proportional to how many relevant things you know and therefore proportional to your intelligence I and inversely proportional to the typical lifetime of things you know L. Let's use R to denote your rate of learning.
 Put this together and we get a equation.

-If we measure intelligence in units of "facts you know" then the proportinality becomes an equality.
+If we measure intelligence in units of "facts you know" then the proportionality becomes an equality.

 The solution to this first order differential equation is an exponential function.

-We must solve for .
-For convenience let's declare that your intelligence is at time .
-Then must equal .
+We must solve for c.
+For convenience let's declare that your intelligence is 0 at time t=0.
+Then c must equal −RL.
 That gives us a tidy solution.

-Our solution makes sense intuitively because your intelligence is directly proportional to and .
-But wait a minute. isn't just a coefficient.
+Our solution makes sense intuitively because your intelligence is directly proportional to R and L. But wait a minute.
+L isn't just a coefficient.
 It's in the exponential too.

 Order of days.
 (0.003 years)